ecohealthalliance/fasterize/CONTRIBUTING.md

    It's better to just use `raster::calc()` on a RasterStack.

 In general, speed and handling of very large objects is favored.
 Fanatical tweaking is encouraged.
-Even small operations, like type checking, are implemented in C++ for this reason.
+Even small operations, like type checking, are implemented in C++ to reduce function overhead.
 Profile and test your code.
 On OSX, Instruments works well for this.
 The alpha-stage [**gprofiler**](https://r-prof.github.io/gprofiler/) package does joint R/C(++) code profiling.

-I